MsRCAtN/autogen-for-ruleset/README.md

 ## Overview

-A server application to generate proxy configuration files.
-It uses V2RayN-compatible format for server definitions and currently produces configurations compatible with Clash Meta.
+A full-stack tool for managing proxy servers and rule sources, then exporting a ready-to-use **Clash Meta** configuration file.
+Servers are stored in V2RayN JSON format; rule sources pull from Sukka’s public rule sets.

 Future support is planned for other proxy software such as Surge and Sing-box.

 ## Core Functionality

-*   Manages proxy server definitions (V2RayN format).
+*   Web UI to **add / edit / delete** proxy servers and rule sources, with immediate backend persistence.
-*   Manages rule sources for generating proxy rules.
+*   Generates Clash Meta-compatible `config.yaml` using a template + fetched rule sources.
-*   Generates Clash Meta compatible configuration files.
+*   REST API (`GET/POST/PUT/DELETE`) for servers, `POST /api/rule-sources`, `POST /api/trigger-generation`, etc. (see `API.md`).
-*   Provides API endpoints for management and configuration download.
+*   Atomic overwrite of `servers.json` when saving full lists; legacy single-append still supported.
-*   Basic Authentication for API protection.
+*   Basic Auth protects all management endpoints.

 ## Getting Started